genometools/genometools/doc/dist_readme.txt

 This directory contains the binary distribution of GenomeTools (gt).

-Copyright (c) 2003-2009 Gordon Gremme, Stefan Kurtz, and CONTRIBUTORS Copyright (c) 2003-2009 Center for Bioinformatics, University of Hamburg See LICENSE file or http://genometools.org/license.html for license details.
+Copyright (c) 2003-2010 G. Gremme, S. Steinbiss, S. Kurtz, and CONTRIBUTORS Copyright (c) 2003-2010 Center for Bioinformatics, University of Hamburg See LICENSE file or http://genometools.org/license.html for license details.

 The GenomeTools genome analysis system is a collection of bioinformatics tools